Your options for Australian citizenship

 New Zealanders are eligible for a Resident Return Visa (RRV) if they cleared Australian Customs on a New Zealand passport prior to 1 September 1994.
 They are eligible even if they were only on a short holiday or travelling on a parent’s passport.
 They must be living in Australia now to apply for RRV.

 Family members must make their own RRV application, if eligible.
-If not, they can be sponsored for a partner or child permanent visa.
-It may be cheaper to apply for the NZ 189 Visa.
+If not, they may be eligible for the direct citizenship pathway, or they can be sponsored for a partner or child permanent visa.

-Most RRV applications take 1 to 21 days to be processed and cost $425 to apply online.
+At July 2023 most RRV applications take 1 to 4 days to be processed and cost $465 to apply online.
 Submitting a paper application from will incur an $80 non-internet fee.

 Warning